Sharing is caring!

 The USDA’s Animal and Plant Health Inspection Service provides links to import licensing requirements for each state.

-Book pet friendly hotels with low or no pet fees… On our most recent trip we stayed at LaQuinta hotels, the great thing about their pet rooms is that they have beds with solid bases, so cats can’t escape under there and never be seen again!
+Book pet friendly hotels with low or no pet fees.
+On our trips we stayed at LaQuinta hotels whenever possible.
+And the great thing about their pet rooms is that they have beds with solid bases.
+If you haven’t experienced it, cats can’t escape under the bed and it is NOT easy to get them out.

 Moving Day

-Two days before we started driving the movers arrived to help us load the truck, we kept Cole and Marm in the bedroom where Jess was working along with the carrier, star chaser scratching toy, cat tunnel, cube, tent and blankets.
-We also packed their litterbox without cleaning it, so once we arrived in our new home it immediately had their scents all over it and it was another familiar thing in their new territory to put them at ease.
+Two days before we started driving, the movers arrived to help us load the truck.
+We kept Cole and Marm in the bedroom and kept them company for a distraction.
+Here, Jess was working along with the carrier, star chaser scratching toy, cat tunnel, cube, tent and blankets.
+We also packed their litterbox without cleaning it.
+Once we arrived in our new home it immediately had their scents all over it.
+Having another familiar thing in their new territory helped to put them at ease.

 When all the moving was over we created a fun play area in the empty living room with all the same stuff + more leftover boxes!